pingidentity/pingidentity-devops-getting-started/docs/overview.md

 # Overview

-The DevOps repositories include deployment examples and configuration management tools, with documentation guides for how to use these, as well as how to customize the DevOps images for your own purposes.
+The DevOps resources include deployment examples and configuration management tools, with documentation guides for how to use these, as well as how to customize the DevOps images for your own purposes.

+When you're ready, begin with our [Getting started](evaluate.md) guide.
+Our documentation will guide you through using the DevOps resources:

 ## DevOps images